SunithaVeeramachaneni/frontend/README.md

-# Ionic Angular Conference Application Test
+# Ionic Angular Conference Application

 This application is purely a kitchen-sink demo of the Ionic Framework and Angular.